Stability-AI/pycudwt/README.md

 ### Testing

-If `pywt` is available, you can check if pycudwt gives consistent results :
+If `pywavelet` is available, you can check if pycudwt gives consistent results :

 ```bash
 cd test